LaudateCorpus1/SILDeploymentHelper/ReadMe.md

 ###Task performed by Enable-SILCollectorVHD:
 -------------------------

-• Part 1
+####Part 1
 To make sure that the given enterprise cert is installed in all VMs created using the SIL configured VHD, this script modifies the ‘RunOnce’ registry key of the VHD, and sets another dynamically generated script to execute when a Administrator user logs in to the VM first time.
-1. Check the certificate Password and get the certificate thumbprint value from the provided .PFX certificate file.
+ 1. Checks the certificate Password and get the certificate thumbprint value from the provided .PFX certificate file.
-2. Update TrustedHosts settings of Local Computer by adding the Aggregator Server to trusted hosts list, if required.
+ 2. Updates Trusted Hosts settings of Local Computer by adding the Aggregator Server to trusted hosts list, if required.
-3. Check if Software Inventory Logging Aggregator is installed on Aggregator Server and get the ‘TargetURI’ value by       running the PowerShell cmdlet ‘Get-SILAggregator’ remotely on Aggregator server.
+ 3. Checks if Software Inventory Logging Aggregator is installed on Aggregator Server and get the ‘TargetURI’ value by running the PowerShell cmdlet ‘Get-SILAggregator’ remotely on Aggregator server.
-4. Mount the VHD
+ 4. Mounts the VHD
    Mount-VHD -Path $VirtualHardDiskPath
-5. Load Registry from VHD
+ 5. Loads Registry from VHD
    $RemoteReg=$DriveLetter + ":\Windows\System32\config\Software"
    REG LOAD 'HKLM\REMOTEPC' $RemoteReg
  6. Copy cert file to VHD at “\Scripts”
    Copy-Item -Path $CertificateFilePath -Destination $remoteCert
  7. The script will prepare another .cmd file at run time to import certificate in \localmachine\MY (Local Computer ->       Personal) store on the current running system.
 This script will run automatically on the VM to install certificate using     required parameters.

    Set-Variable -Name psPath -Value "%windir%\System32\WindowsPowerShell\v1.0\powershell.exe" -Option Constant Set-Variable -Name certStore -Value "cert:\localmachine\MY" -Option Constant